Purpose of the document

 - never send it using a non-secure method (electronic or postal mail)

-The compromise of a secret key and its use by a malicious third party would disrupt the normal functioning of the store, and could notably generate unjustified transactions or transaction management operations (e.g. refunds).
-Also, if the secret is compromised, you are required to request its revocation and renewal from our customer service department as soon as possible.
+A secret key compromised and used by a malicious third party would disrupt the standard operation of the shop, and could notably generate unjustified transactions on your site or cause transaction management operations (e.g. refunds).
+Also, in case the key is compromised, you are required to ask as quickly as possible for its revocation and renewal from our customer support.

-To implement Sips , you must first sign contracts with various acquirers or service providers.
+To implement WL Sips, you must first sign contracts with various acquirers or service providers.

-This guide contains an interface comparison table that enables you to choose the interfaces adapted to your specific characteristics.
+This guide includes an interface comparison table that enables you to choose the interfaces adapted to your specific characteristics.

-- You will need to implement the communication between your server (Front Office and / or Back Office) and Sips .
-This implementation is described in detail in the connector guides.
+- You will need to implement the communication between your server (Front Office and/or Back Office) and WL Sips.
+This implementation is detailed in the connector guides.

 - You (or your service provider) must comply with the PCI DSS regulation.